 - You have 30 days to dispute the judge’s denial, if that happens.
 Submit an Application for Board Review form explaining why you wish to appeal.

 - If the Board denies your claim, you have another 30 days to appeal.
 You must do this through the Supreme Court’s Appellate Division, Third Department.
-Since this last step falls outside the system, you may owe legal fees.
+Since this last step falls outside the system, you may owe workers’ compensation lawyer fees.

 Every New York workers’ compensation claim is unique, so your experience may vary.